Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 In May 2016, IBM launched Quantum Experience (QX), which enables anyone to easily connect to its 5qubit quantum processors via the IBM Cloud. (https://www.research.ibm.com/ibm-q/).
 Along with it's platform, IBM also developped `QISKit`, a Python library for the Quantum Experience API, where users can more easily apply quantum gates to run complex quantum algorithms and experiments.

-This repository is an introdution to quantum computing and contain the source code to run simples quantum algorithms.
+This repository is an introdution to quantum computing and contains the source code to run simples quantum algorithms.
 They are implemented with the python library `QISKit`, that can be easily installed with the command `$ pip install qiskit` (`Python 3.5` is required).
 More information is available at https://qiskit.org/.

 ## Quantum Gates